Some of the activities will depend on the

 outside, though we may have to practice distancing on our

-We will have to reserve the Lake Vermilion Group Camp by the end
+We have reserved the Lake Vermilion Ojiig Group Camp, so

-can start planning on your attendance!
-It’s a busy season so you
+registrations so get your registrations in!
+It’s a busy season so

-might want to look for lodging if you aren’t a camper.
-Hope to see
+you might want to look for lodging if you aren’t a camper.
+Hope to

 Watch for further